 Torun Sokak · interesting places nearby

 When archaeologists from the University of Ankara and the University of St Andrews (Scotland) excavated around the Arasta Bazaar at the rear of the Blue Mosque in the 1930s and 1950s, they uncovered a stunning mosaic pavement featuring hunting and mythological scenes.
 Dating from early Byzantine times, it was restored from 1983 to 1997 and is now preserved in this museum.

 Thought to have been added by Justinian to the Great Palace of Byzantium, the pavement is estimated to have measured from 3500 to 4000 sq m in its original form.
 The 250 sq m that is preserved here is the largest discovered remnant – the rest has been destroyed or remains buried underneath the Blue Mosque and surrounding shops and hotels.

 The pavement is filled with bucolic imagery and has a gorgeous ribbon border with heart-shaped leaves.
 In the westernmost room is the most colourful and dramatic picture, that of two men in leggings carrying spears and holding off a raging tiger.

-The museum has informative panels documenting the floor's rescue and renovation.
+The museum has informative panels documenting the floor's history, rescue and renovation.